Bio

 Long Bio

 Born in 1979 to American parents living abroad at the Findhorn Foundation in Northern Scotland, Gabriella was raised in Eugene Oregon and educated at a Waldorf school until the age of 16.
 After graduating from the Eugene International High School summa cum laude, she attended Mount Holyoke College, the oldest all women’s college in the country.
-She earned her Bachelor of Fine Arts degree from the University of Oregon with a minor in Art History and studied abroad in Siena Italy.
+She earned her Bachelor of Fine Arts degree from the University of Oregon in 2002 with a minor in Art History and studied abroad in Siena Italy.
 Her painting during this time explored abstract intuitive mark making that began with color and shape and were often inspired by art historical references and inner visions.

 After graduation Gabriella returned to Eugene where her husband, Michael Soraci, founded his firm Agate Architecture.
 She taught drawing, color theory, and painting at the University of Oregon and Lane Community College and her paintings were included in juried shows such as First Street Gallery, Prince Street Gallery, and the Bowery Gallery (all in New York, NY), and in invitational exhibitions such as “Painting the Familiar and the Ordinary: Contemporary Still Life” at Western Illinois University and “Everyday Inspiration: A Still Life Invitational” at Maude Kerns Gallery in Eugene Oregon.
 Artist residency awards include the Millay Colony for the Arts, the Ucross Foundation, the Hambidge Center for the Arts, and the Vermont Studio Center.